 Step 3: Break Down Your Macrocycle into Mesocycles

 Mesocycles are shorter training blocks within the macrocycle, typically lasting 3-6 weeks.
-Each mesocycle should have a specific focus or goal.
+Each mesocycle should carry a specific focus or goal.
 For example:

 - Hypertrophy (muscle growth)